PantherXOS/wiki.pantherx.org/Installation-guide.md

 {% include snippets/screenshot.html image='installer/install_px-install-run.png' alt="" %}

+In the latest release, you can select from 4 desktop environments:

+- XFCE
+- MATE
+- Gnome
+- LXQt

 {% include snippets/screenshot.html image='installer/install_px-install-approve.png' alt="" %}

 Once the installation has completed, it should read something like this: